Wage and Hour Employee & Worker's Rights

 If they are wrong, the employer will likely owe the employee back overtime pay, premium pay of one hour for missed rest breaks, penalties or damages for inaccurate wage statements, late pay, and other possible claims.

-If you suspect you have been misclassified as an exempt employee, you need to contact the wage and hour employment lawyers at Shalchi Burch LLP now.
+If you suspect you have been misclassified as an exempt employee, or if your business is facing such claims, please contact the wage and hour employment lawyers at Shalchi Burch LLP today.